privacyguides/privacyguides.org/docs/vpn.md

 #### :material-information-outline:{ .pg-blue } Additional Notes

 Mullvad is very transparent about which nodes they [own or rent](https://mullvad.net/en/servers).
-They use [ShadowSocks](https://shadowsocks.org) in their ShadowSocks + OpenVPN configuration, making them more resistant against firewalls with [Deep Packet Inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection) trying to block VPNs.
-Supposedly, [China has to use a different method to block ShadowSocks servers](https://github.com/net4people/bbs/issues/22).
+They also provide the option to enable Defense Against AI-guided Traffic Analysis ([DAITA](https://mullvad.net/en/blog/daita-defense-against-ai-guided-traffic-analysis)) in their apps.
+DAITA protects against the threat of advanced traffic analysis which can be used to connect patterns in VPN traffic with specific websites.

 ## Criteria